ethanokamura/perfectline/src/content/cpp-101/input-output.md

 Now let's get into the actual input and output.

 We use `std::` to say in simple terms "Inside the standard library we are using \_\_."
-In this specific case, we are using `std::cin` (console input from the standard library), `std::cout` (console output from the standard library), and `std::string` (a non fundamental type).
+In this specific case, we are using `std::cin` (console input from the standard library), `std::cout` (console output from the standard library), and `std::string` (a non-fundamental type).
 For any class, type, etc. that is not included in the C++ language, we access it using libraries or headers.
 To specify which library we are extracting them from we use the "`::`" syntax.

 To end an output line you would finish with either `std::endl` or `\n`.

-`\n` counts as a single character despite containing 2 characters on first glance.
+`\n` counts as a single character despite containing 2 characters at first glance.
 You can think of the backslash as a command.

 ```cpp